fogus/spiel/pyramidenspiel/montauk/README.markdown

 ![suit ranks](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/montauk/graphics/suit-ranks.png)

 The player with the high ranking suit wins the trick and can move their pyramids according to the ranks showing on the two cards.
+If the trick consists of two cards that are identical then the player who followed the lead wins the trick.

-However, certain suit and rank matches allow the trick winner to draw extra cards according to the following guidelines.
+Certain suit and rank matches allow the trick winner to draw extra cards according to the following guidelines.

 Conditional overdrawing
 -----------------------